derekburgess/jaws/README.md

 ## Running and Commands

-Run a local Neo4j Database, update references... the defaults are fine.
+Run a local Neo4j Database.

 Run `neosea` to capture packets.

 Run `neonet` to gather intel on IP Addresses.
-Uses IPInfo and requires a free api key.

 Run `neotransform`, optionally passing `--api` with either `openai` or `starcoder`(default).